LunarG/VulkanTools/vkconfig/vkconfig.md

 ***Vulkan Override Layer***: The Vulkan Override Layer is an implicit meta-layer found on the system with the name `VK_LAYER_LUNARG_override`.
 It is the mechanism used by *Vulkan Configurator* to override Vulkan applications layers.
 This layer contains:
 - The ordered list of layers to activate
 - The list of layers to exclude from execution
 - The list of paths to executables that the layers override applies to.
 If this list is empty, the override is applied to every application upon startup.
-This feature can be configured with Vulkan Configurator when

-***Vulkan Layer settings***: Per layer settings loaded by each layer library and stored in the `vk_layer_settings.txt` file.
-This file is located either next to the Vulkan application executable or set globally, applied to all Vulkan applications.
+***Vulkan Layer settings***: Per-layer settings loaded by each layer library and stored in the `vk_layer_settings.txt` file.
+This file is located either next to the Vulkan application executable or set globally and applied to all Vulkan applications thanks to *Vulkan Configurator*.
 These settings are described [here for VK_LAYER_KHRONOS_validation](https://github.com/KhronosGroup/Vulkan-ValidationLayers/blob/master/layers/vk_layer_settings.txt) and [here for other layers created by LunarG](https://github.com/LunarG/VulkanTools/blob/master/layersvt/vk_layer_settings.txt).

 ## Vulkan Layers execution order overview

 [ ![Vulkan Loader](https://github.com/LunarG/VulkanTools/blob/master/vkconfig/images/vulkan_layers_order_small.png) ](https://github.com/LunarG/VulkanTools/blob/master/vkconfig/images/vulkan_layers_order.png)

-## Vulkan Loader and Layers design overview
+## Vulkan Loader and Layers implementation overview

 [ ![Vulkan Loader](https://github.com/LunarG/VulkanTools/blob/master/vkconfig/images/vulkan_loader_640px.png) ](https://github.com/LunarG/VulkanTools/blob/master/vkconfig/images/vulkan_loader.png)

 For detailed information, read the [Architecture of the Vulkan Loader Interfaces](https://github.com/KhronosGroup/Vulkan-Loader/blob/master/loader/LoaderAndLayerInterface.md) document.

-## OS User-Specific Modifications
+## OS user-specific modifications

 The *Vulkan Configurator* does not make any system-wide changes to a system, but it does make user-specific changes.
 These changes are documented below: